Shivrajsoni/rust-learning/blockchain-sim/README.md

 **todos**

 - Error Validation - basic level done
-- Colored terminal Outputs
+- Colored terminal Outputs - done
-- Not make Difficulty hardCoded it should be vary , it should be fetched
+- Not make Difficulty hardCoded it should be vary , it should be fetched - done
-- saving blockchain data in a json file
+- saving blockchain data in a json file - done
-- Organize and create proper transactions , create a pool for (pending transactions )
+- Organize and create proper transactions , create a pool for (pending transactions ) - done
 - **Advance Feature**

 - Implementing wallet struct with public/pricate keypair